Blog

 A) An eye-catching, professional-looking website that is expensive to build, or

-B) The same eye-catching, professional-looking site, but at a much cheaper cost than the cost of getting option ”A”.
+B) The same eye-catching, professional-looking site, but at a cost that is significantly less than the cost of getting option ”A” above built.

-If you decided to go with option ”B” above, then you need to know more about the benefits of using WordPress, why WordPress can provide you with an eye-catching website that could turn out to be much less expensive to build than websites built using a website development application … and how to tell these two types apart!
+If you picked web site ”B” above, then you need to learn more about WordPress, why WordPress can provide you with an expensive-looking website that will typically cost far less to build than websites which are built with website-building software … and how to tell the two types apart!

 WordPress is the world’s leading online publishing platform and content management system (CMS).
-It is a budget-friendly CMS application that is ideally suited for businesses on a budget.
+It is a powerful and easy-to-use content management system that is ideally suited for most business needs.

-Whether your reason for having a website is for personal blogging or business use, WordPress is easy enough for a newbie with no programming skills to use and manage, yet it offers an array of helpful features that make your website more effective when it comes to getting your content published and indexed by search engines, promoting visitor engagement, generating business leads and sales, enhancing your site’s functionality, scalability, etc.
+Whether your reason for having a website or blog is for personal blogging or business use, WordPress is easy enough for a novice with no web design skills to use, and offers an array of helpful features that make your web site extremely effective in terms of getting your content published and indexed by search engines, promoting visitor engagement, generating business leads and sales, scalability, etc.

-And if you don’t have a website yet, or are thinking of getting one built, then wouldn’t it be great to be able to show your web developer an existing website with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get something similarly built to a smaller budget if required?
+And if you don’t have a website yet, or are considering getting one built, then wouldn’t it be great to show your web developer an existing website with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get a similar site built for very little cost?

-Do you need to know if a website uses WordPress?
-Maybe you’ve come to this page because you’ve read or heard wonderful things about all of the great benefits of using WordPress, and you’re now wondering if your site runs on the WordPress software, or some other website application.
+Do you need to know if your website is powered by WordPress?
+Maybe you’ve come to our site because you’ve heard or read wonderful things about all of the great benefits of using WordPress, and you’re now wondering if your site was built using WordPress, or some other content management system.

 Also, have you ever looked at a competitor’s website and wondered what they’re doing to try and get better results online?